SS Indarra

 SS Indarra was a passenger liner built for the Australasian United Steam Navigation Company (A.U.S.N.
 Co.).
 It was built in Dumbarton, Scotland in 1912 and was the largest ship on the Australian coastal trade prior to World War I. It was sold in 1920 and, after passing through several other owners, was sunk as a Japanese troopship in 1942.

 Career

 The SS Indarra was built by William Denny and Brothers, Dumbarton for the Australasian United Steam Navigation Company (A.U.S.N.
 Co.).

+After the First World War she was taken over by the Orient Line to compensate for the loss of vessels on naval service and to accommodate the high demand for passage from London to Australia.
 In October 1920 the ship was purchased by the Compagnie Maritime Belge and renamed Pays de Waes.
 It had been planned for a River Plate service and it sailed in 1921 to Buenos Aires, Argentina.
 The company also launched a Belgium–South Africa service using the vessel with Prince Leopold amongst passengers on the first voyage.

 In 1923, Pays de Waes was repossessed by A.U.S.N.
 Co. and sold to Osaka Shosen Kaisha and renamed Horai Maru.
 The accommodation was altered to 51 First Class, 123 Second Class and 553 Third Class (later increased to 669 Third Class).